Subscribe to updates

 Cabinet - Wednesday, 19th November, 2025 2.00 pm

-November 19, 2025 View on council website Watch video of meetingSummary
+November 19, 2025 Cabinet View on council website Watch video of meetingSummary

 Draft Local Plan Consultation

-The Cabinet recommended to the full council that it approve the draft Local Plan and draft Integrated Impact Assessment for public consultation.
-The Local Plan is a crucial document that will guide development and planning decisions in the borough for years to come.
-It sets out the council's vision for the future of Greenwich, including policies on housing, transport, employment, and the environment.
+The Cabinet recommended to Full Council that it approve the draft Local Plan and the accompanying draft Integrated Impact Assessment for public consultation.
+The Local Plan sets out the council's vision and strategy for the future development of the borough, including housing, employment, and infrastructure.
+The Integrated Impact Assessment evaluates the potential social, economic, and environmental effects of the plan.

 School Place Planning and Capital Programme